-State laws require newly licensed auto dealers in Kansas to have a bond of at least $30,000.
+Starting January 1st, 2022, state laws require newly licensed auto dealers in Kansas to obtain a $50,000 bond (until then, the required bond amount remains at $30,000).
 You pay a percentage of the total bond requirement, typically ranging from 1 to 10 percent.

 A Kansas auto dealer bond is a form of credit extended to your dealership to cover bond claims.
 When a customer files a successful claim against the bond, the surety company pays for the claim amount and you as the dealership repay the claim.

 Because of this structure, your personal credit is a factor in determining the cost of your Kansas auto dealer bond.